jsmolka/blog/content/posts/workin/index.md

   {{<image src="img/activity.png" caption="Activity view">}}
 {{</wrap>}}

-I also implemented automatic start and pause based on pedalling.
+I also implemented automatic start and pause based on pedaling.
 Two very useful features when taking a nature break.

 ## Final Words
 The whole thing turned out better than expected.
 A month of concentrated work, some new technologies and an interesting project to obsess about.
 So far I have done one test run and everything has worked fine.
 I hope it stays that way and I don't lose any training data in the future.
 That would be **really** annoying.
 The code is available on [GitHub](https://github.com/jsmolka/workin) and the app is hosted on [Vercel](https://workin.smolka.dev/).